anoma/anoma/docs/src/explore/design/dkg.md

 even a limit of one PVSS transcript per block will be sufficient for the most probable choices of epoch length and \\( W \\).

+A parameter called `retry_after` is passed in to the DKG state machine that facilitates a schedule for validators to issue (or re-issue) PVSS transcripts so as not to overcrowd the gossip network.

+This parameters specifies a number of blocks after which all DKG participants will reissue their PVSS transcripts if they are not already on chain.
+The validator set is partitioned into chunks of size
+\\(\frac{1}{2}\times\\)`retry_after`.
+The DKG determines which partition a given validator is in.
+If the number of blocks since the DKG instance began reaches a validators partition, they issue a PVSS transcript.
+They wait until the next partition is reached and if their transcript has not made it onto the blockchain, they re-issue it.
+The state machine has a method for advising validators when to issue a PVSS transcript and when to wait.

 ## Aggregation

 During the dealing phase of the DKG protocol, PVSS transcripts observed on